 If you notice your headlights are not working properly, you should conduct a thorough system check.
-If there are no signs of loose or damaged parts and the bulbs have working filaments, then it might mean the ballast needs repair.
+If there are no signs of loose or damaged parts and the bulbs have working filaments, then the ballast needs repair.
+Click here for full guide on identiying and fixing bad ballast

 If your headlights are not as bright as usual or flash on and off, it might mean something is wrong with the ballast.
 When a ballast is not working well, it might have difficulty stabilizing the current.